The Regularity problem for second order elliptic operators with complex-valued bounded measurable coefficients: Introduction

-\begin{corollary} Let $L$ be either a divergence form elliptic operator with real (possibly non-symmetric) bounded $t$-independent coefficients, or a perturbation of such an operator, in the sense of Corollary~\ref{c1.16} or in the sense of Corollary~\ref{c1.17}.
-Then there exists $p>1$, depending on the dimension and the ellipticity constant of $L$ only, such that statements {\it $(a)-(d)$} of Theorem~\ref{t1.11} are valid for $L$.
-Moreover, the corresponding solutions to the Dirichlet and Regularity problems are unique.
+\begin{corollary} Let $L$ be either a divergence form elliptic operator with real (possibly non-symmetric) bounded $t$-independent coefficients, or a perturbation of such an operator, in the sense of Corollary~\ref{c1.16}.
+Then there exists $p>1$, depending on the dimension and the ellipticity constant of $L$ only, such that statements {\it $(a)-(f)$} of Theorem~\ref{t1.11} are valid for $L$.

 In particular, the Regularity problem is well-posed, for some range of $p>1$, for any elliptic operator with real $t$-independent coefficients and for its perturbations. \end{corollary}

 We note that this result is sharp, in the sense that one cannot specify the range of well-posedness of boundary value problems for real non-symmetric $t$-independent operators which would not depend on the ellipticity parameter of the operator.
 More precisely, for every $p>1$ there exists an elliptic operator $L$ with real non-symmetric $t$-independent coefficients such that the Regularity problem \eqref{Rp} is not well-posed.
 A similar statement holds for the Dirichlet problem: given any $p'<\infty$ there exists an elliptic operator $L$ with real non-symmetric $t$-independent coefficients such that the Dirichlet problem \eqref{Dp'} is not well-posed.
 The counterexample can be found in \cite{KKPT} and \cite{KR} in the context of the Dirichlet and Regularity problem, respectively.